 TNC's work to advance outreach, implementation and monitoring was supported through the generous support of our private donors including the France-Merrick Foundation and the Maryland Chesapeake and Coastal Bays Trust Fund.
 NFWF has leveraged the great work of this project to support targeted restoration in other areas of the Chesapeake Bay.

-Great Cypress Swamp: Restoration and Partnership A healthy Chesapeake Bay is in our grasp.
+Great Cypress Swamp (4:02) A healthy Chesapeake Bay is in our grasp.
 Partnership and collaboration are critical to restoring wetlands and floodplains at a meaningful scale.

-In 2020, the success of the first phase of Pocomoke River floodplain restoration project helped lead to a new grant—nearly $1 million from the National Fish and Wildlife Foundation (NFWF)—which will be used to accelerate wetland restoration across the Chesapeake Bay watershed.
+In 2020, the success of the first phase of the restoration project helped lead to a new grant.
+Nearly $1 million from NFWF was awarded to accelerate wetland restoration across the Chesapeake Bay watershed.

-The grant is designed to build on what worked in the Pocomoke, namely, developing partnerships with key agencies and individuals, investing in capacity for outreach, and providing flexibility to landowners with funding options to restore their land.
-The grant will enable TNC to coordinate with partners and landowners to design new, large-scale wetland restoration projects in Virginia’s Rappahannock watershed, in Pennsylvania’s Susquehanna River watershed, and in Delaware’s Great Cypress Swamp at the headwaters of the Pocomoke River.
+The grant built on what worked in the Pocomoke: developing partnerships with key agencies and individuals, investing in capacity for outreach and providing flexibility to landowners with funding options to restore their land.
+The grant enabled TNC to coordinate with partners and landowners to design new, large-scale wetland restoration projects in Virginia’s Rappahannock watershed, in Pennsylvania’s Susquehanna River watershed and in Delaware’s Great Cypress Swamp at the headwaters of the Pocomoke River.

 We need to aim for ambitious public-private coalitions, engage more private landowners and use the best available science to tell us where restoration will provide the greatest benefits.